Kichura/Minecraft_ARM/README.md

 ![MCWine Icon](https://github.com/Kichura/Minecraft_ARM/blob/Trunk/launcher-icon.png)
 # Minecraft (ARM Support)

-An experimental MultiMC instance for trying to add ARM support to Minecraft such as M1 devices.
+An experimental MultiMC modpack for trying to add ARM support to Minecraft such as M1 devices.
 No mods will be included except latest snapshot available.

 *(This project is not meant for full reproduction use as it can contain bugs/glitches, If you are sensitive to these kinds of issues; Please don't use this modpack unless you know any better!)*